 Technology Minerals Plc is a UK-based company looking to create a circular economy for battery metals within one group.
 We are working towards extracting raw materials required for Li-ion battery cathodes, whilst solving the ecological issue of spent Li-ion batteries, by recycling them for reuse by battery manufacturers.
 The battery metals in discussion comprise cobalt, lithium, nickel and manganese.

 We are focused on the circular economy, and on the security of the supply chain from metal discovery through to end-of-life use.
 The group is geared towards exploration and mining, with the ultimate goal of supplying sustainable raw materials critical for the growing demand from the UK and global battery market, and towards the concomitant battery metals recycling industry.

 Our role as junior miners at Technology Minerals is to identify assets and appraise, creating early-stage value that can provide the platform for the development phase.

 Technology Minerals was established to address the circular economy in the battery metals sector, to cover the mineral life cycle from exploration and mining through to end-of-product recycling for cobalt, lithium, nickel and manganese.

-Through three mineral exploration subsidiaries, Technology Minerals currently has holdings in Idaho (with a view to extract cobalt), South Dakota (with a view to extract manganese), Cameroon (with a view to extract nickel and cobalt), Ireland (with a view to extract lithium), and Spain (with a view to extract nickel, copper, and cobalt).
+Through three mineral exploration subsidiaries, Technology Minerals currently has holdings in Idaho (cobalt), South Dakota (primarily manganese-rare earth oxides), Cameroon (nickel, copper, cobalt), Ireland (lithium), and Spain (nickel, copper, and cobalt).

 We aim to develop our own existing mineral assets, acquire new projects, and further expand into the battery recycling business, always operating under the highest ESG principles.